Aliases for CEP120 Gene

 GeneCards Summary for CEP120 Gene

-CEP120 (Centrosomal Protein 120kDa) is a Protein Coding gene.
-GO annotations related to this gene include protein C-terminus binding.
+CEP120 (Centrosomal Protein 120) is a Protein Coding gene.
+Diseases associated with CEP120 include Short-Rib Thoracic Dysplasia 13 With Or Without Polydactyly and Joubert Syndrome 31.
+Gene Ontology (GO) annotations related to this gene include protein C-terminus binding.

 UniProtKB/Swiss-Prot for CEP120 Gene

 Plays a role in the microtubule-dependent coupling of the nucleus and the centrosome.
 Involved in the processes that regulate centrosome-mediated interkinetic nuclear migration (INM) of neural progenitors and for proper positioning of neurons during brain development.
 Also implicated in the migration and selfrenewal of neural progenitors.
-May play a role in centriole duplication during mitosis (By similarity).
+Required for centriole duplication and maturation during mitosis and subsequent ciliogenesis (By similarity).